 Restart the Bluetooth Services

 This is the first of the steps that do not directly relate to the BCM20702A0 driver.
-Even if the driver is installed, the device can still give an error, which might be solved by one of the following solutions.
+Even if the driver is installed, the device can still give an error.
+The error might be solved by one of the following solutions.

 Windows uses several services (background tasks) for making sure the Bluetooth devices and functions can work.
 In some cases, a service may have a problem, and manually starting or restarting the service can fix the problem.